Khors: Sources

 Khors is the most frequently mentioned Slavic god, after Perun.
-He first appears in the Primary Chronicle letopis along with other gods to whom Vladimir the Great erected statues:
+He first appears in the Primary Chronicle along with other gods to whom Vladimir the Great erected statues:

 The second source mentioning the god is The Tale of Igor's Campaign: "Prince Vseslav was a judge for his subjects, he distributed cities among princes, but by night he ran like a wolf, from Kiev he ran to Tmutarakan, before the cock crowed, as a wolf he ran along the road of the great Khors."

 God is also mentioned in the apocryphal work Sermon and Apocalypse of the Holy Apostles, which mentions Perun and Khors as old men, and Khors is credited with real life in Cyprus.
 Khors also appears in the apocryphal text Conversation of the Three Saints, in which St. Basil, St. Gregory the Theologian, and St. John Chrysostom converse.
 St. John asks: "What was thunder made from?", St. Basil replies: "There are two angels of thunder.
 For this, the ancient Greek Perun, Khors is Jewish.
 And there are two angels of lightning".
 This text combines Slavic, Christian, and Bogomil traditions.
 He also occurs in other letopis-dependent sources.